deved9/ssh-discord-bot/README.md

 Paste your discord bot token on the last line in main.py file into the "client.run("")" and your ngrok authtoken to ngrok.set_auth_token("").

-To run the bot just start the main.py file.
+To run the bot just start the main.py file with the bot_env virtual environment activated.